Wedding

 What to Wear to a Summer Wedding in the City?

-A pair of statement earrings or a statement necklace and high heels help create a chic look.
+A pair of statement earrings, a statement necklace, and high heels help create a chic look.
 As for your bag?
-Keep your look sleek with a ladylike structured clutch that looks like a piece of art.
+Keep your look sleek with a ladylike, structured clutch that resembles a piece of art.

 Style Tip: The most sophisticated looks are minimalist and non-fussy.
-Keep your look long, lean, and clean.
+Keep it maintained, lean, and clean. look

 Casual Summer Wedding in the Countryside